kaveriC/mobilization/README.md

   - IV therapy for hypertensive emergency (SBP > 200 mm Hg or MAP > 110 mm Hg with specific medications)
   - Heart rate > 150 bpm or < 40 bpm

-## Analysis Workflow

-1. **Data Filtering:** The analysis is restricted to the first 72 hours of intubation and only considers data recorded during business hours (8am-5pm).
-This analysis is done using the CLIF-1.0 data format constructed using the COVID DataMart at University of Chicago.
-Time period under consideration is March 1, 2020 to March 31, 2023.

-2. **Criteria Application:** Each encounter is evaluated against the Patel, TEAM, and Consensus Criteria (Green, Yellow, Red).

-3. **Criteria Satisfaction:** For each encounter, the percentage of business hours where the criteria are met is calculated.

-4. **Visualization:** Various visualizations are generated to explore the data, including:
-   - Time series plots to show when criteria are met over time.
-   - Histograms showing the distribution of encounters meeting each criterion.
-   - Heatmaps to identify patterns in criteria satisfaction across encounters.

-5. **Outcome Evaluation:** Encounters are assessed for eligibility for mobilization based on the criteria, and the results are summarized.